AceOfHeaVeN/avxav-Odoo-integration/content/avxav-Odoo Integration/SDB Questions to Ask Odoo.md

 			- Single Layered Cakes.
 			- Three Layered Cakes.
 		- Raw Materials:
-			- Dry Items.
+			- Dry Ingredients.
 			- Confectionery.
 			- Frozen.
 			- Dairy.
 			- Drinks.
 			- Poultry.
 			- Fats and Oils.
-			- Sweeteners, flavors, and food colors.
+			- Sweeteners, Flavorings, and Food Coloring.
-			- Jam, Marmalade, and Fruit Filling.
+			- Jam, Marmalade, and Fruit Fillings.
 			- Nuts.
 			- Fruits and Legumes.
-			- Crafts and Disposable Items.
+			- Kraft and Disposable Items.
 			- Kitchen Utensils.
-			- Cleaning Materials.
+			- Cleaning Supplies.
 - **Locations**:
 	- There are three location fields, Warehouses, Locations, Inventory Locations.
 		- How are these different?

 - We also need to add the **Waste Percentage** field, this might be one of the major reasons that cause us to have lots of variances when doing the inventory count.
+- Finally, The **Expiry Date** for products is the most important field, and a must-have for all products.